Welcome to the VENICE SHORTS of California, an IMDb qualifying seasonal and annual festival, dedicated to short filmmaking.

 Multiple entries are accepted.

+Laurel is provided to all the official selections and the winners.
 Certificates are only provided to the winners in each category.

 Entry fees are non refundable.